Texas. The Lone Star State. The Alamo. Oil. Guns. Football. Border politics. Where do we start?

 So I’m not terribly familiar with Texas.
 And Texas is enormous!
 But I’ll try, as usual, to cover a variety of locations and time periods in my choices without ending up with too many on my list… We’ll see.

 When it comes to lists of books for Texas, Lonesome Dove gets all the attention, but Larry McMurtry’s classic anti-Western is one that I’ve somehow never read.
 It probably has something to do with my father’s love of old Western movies, and my ambivalence to the same.
 I remember being aware of various television miniseries based on the book, but I’ve avoided this book in all its versions.
 So why break a winning streak?
 Actually, from what I’ve read, only parts of Lonesome Dove take place in Texas.
 McMurtry is fairly prolific, but seems to have mostly avoided the gaps I was having trouble filling.
 I’ve added Leaving Cheyenne, but, honestly, I’m more interested in News of the World by Paulette Jiles, which starts in Wichita Falls and travels to San Antonio, and includes a perspective sympathetic to Native Americans.
 At least I’m including books by Cormac McCarthy and Joe Lansdale, two other iconic Texan writers.
+UPDATE: I am reading Lonesome Dove, and it’s a good one for this challenge.
+It doesn’t all take place in Texas–the characters make a cattle run from the Texas-Mexico border all the way to Montana–but a good portion of the book occurs in Lonesome Dove on the border, and then they drive their herd across the entire state as they head north.

 I’m concerned that the 2 books I’ve seen so far that mention Native American tribes both involve whites being captured and raised by them.
 It seems to set up the usual stereotypes.
 And while several descriptions indicate that they deal with race, I haven’t seen much to indicate that they include Hispanic points of view.
 All of this may, in fact, be part and parcel of Texas–some acknowledgement of racism toward African Americans, but less awareness of racism toward other groups–but I’ll try to avoid judgement–and stereotypes of my own–for now.
 I’m looking forward to getting to know Texas better.